-The promoted employee must complete an introductory period for the new non-exempt position of three (3) months.
+The promoted employee must complete an introductory period for the new exempt position of six (6) months.
+However, vacation days are available for use during the introductory period for the new position.

 An employee selected for promotion to a classification with a higher pay level will receive a salary increase of nine percent (9%).
 The resulting increase shall not exceed the midpoint of the new salary range.